Scaredname/Scaredname.github.io/_pages/about.md

 - 2018 Bachelor of Engineering, University of Science and Technology Beijing
 - 2021 Master of Engineering, University of Science and Technology Beijing
-- 2021-present, studying for a PhD in Takama Lab (https://krectmt3.sd.tmu.ac.jp/en/index.html), Tokyo Metropolitan Unviersity.
+- 2021-present, studying for a PhD in [Takama Lab](https://krectmt3.sd.tmu.ac.jp/en/index.html), Tokyo Metropolitan University.

 ### Research